scsm-ua/kirtan-guide-en/songs/nija-pati-bhuja-danda-chchhatra-bhavam.md

     agha-baka-ripuṇochchhair datta-māna drutaṁ me nija-nikaṭa-nivāsaṁ dehi govardhana tvam

 O Govardhan!
-You are highly honoured by Śrī Krishna, the en- emy of Agha and Baka, who protected His community from the onslaught of Indra beneath your form as their new home.
+You are highly honoured by Śrī Krishna, the enemy of Agha and Baka, who protected His community from the onslaught of Indra beneath your form as their new home.
 Please quickly give me a dwelling near you, O Govardhan!

 #### 8